Jackson-Mu/Jackson-Mu/README.md

 🛠️ I fix without breaking.
 I build without bloating.
 💡 Code that clicks — for users.

+### Reality Check 📖

+But honestly, if there’s a good football, basketball, or volleyball game on, I’ll watch it first, the computer might have to wait.
+Or I’ll do both at the same time — who says I can’t multitask?

 ### 📫 Let’s connect!